CoinPaymentsNet/CoinPaymentsNET.github.io/pages/shopping-carts/magento1.md

 2. Paste CoinPayments extension URL and install.
 In Magento Connect Manager, find the “Paste extension key to install” field, and copy paste the following URL:
-Then, click “Install” followed by “Proceed” and wait for the installation process to complete.
+Then, click “Install” followed by “Proceed” and wait for the installation process to be completed.
 Afterwards, click “Return to Admin”.

 ### Install via FTP